 Teaching Writing-Rich Courses In this workshop, we’ll consider ways of building greater attention to writing into our courses.
 Topics include commenting efficiently on student papers, handling paper load, using peer review and/or tutors to get the most out of student drafts, and (everyone’s favorite) dealing with student grammar.
 Over the course of two days, we study some proven tools and practices that help ensure that students emerge from the semester as stronger, more self-aware writers, and we’ll discuss how to do all this without increasing your work load.
 We will also discuss ways of using writing to generate better class discussions and to promote greater learning of course content.
 Breakfast and lunch each day, plus a copy of John Bean’s book Engaging Ideas, are included.
-Tentative Dates: This workshop will be offered during the week of August 21-25th, 2017.
+Dates: August 23-24, 2017.